For My Daughter's Honor: Plot

-14-year-old Amy Dustin starts high school in the fictional town of Tate, Oklahoma along with her two best friends, Kelly and Kimberly.
-At a school football game, Amy notices Pete Nash, the team coach who is also her biology teacher.
-Football is very glamorous and popular in this town and people look up to Coach Nash.
-Amy and Pete Nash immediately take a sudden interest in each other, and begin sending each other notes and talking on the phone, much to the dismay of her friends who find it inappropriate.
-Despite Pete having a wife and children, the two soon begin a secret relationship.
+In the fictional town of Tate, Oklahoma, 14-year-old Amy Dustin starts high school along with her two best friends, Kelly and Kimberley.
+Amy’s mother is going to interior design school and her dad works at an auto dealership.
+Amy feels estranged from her parents because lately their relationship is tense so she spends a lot of time with her friends.
+At a school football game, Amy takes an interest in the team coach, Pete Nash, who reciprocates her feelings and despite him being an adult teacher and having a wife and children, the two soon begin a secret relationship.
+He passes notes to her in class and starts hanging around her and her friends.
+One afternoon, the school librarian sees them hugging; she reports Pete's behaviour to the school principal who quickly shrugs off her allegations, claiming he is simply a popular teacher.

-One afternoon, the school librarian sees them hugging in the library; she reports his behaviour to the school principal who quickly shrugs off her allegations, claiming Pete is simply a popular teacher.
-Amy becomes close with Pete's teenage daughter, Cassie, and, one night after going to a rock concert, Amy stays over at their house.
-During the night, Pete wakes Amy up and convinces her to sleep with him even though she is not ready, taking her virginity.
-Amy leaves the following morning, upset and confused, and tells no one.
+Amy becomes friends with Pete's teenage daughter, Cassie after he introduces them.
+One night after going to a rock concert chaperoned by Pete, Amy stays over at their house.
+During the night, Pete wakes Amy up and convinces her to sleep with him although she is not ready, taking her virginity.
+Amy leaves the following morning upset and confused.
 Her mother, Betty Ann, notices differences in her but puts it down to teenage hormones.

-Amy alludes to what has been going on with Pete to her friends, but doesn't tell them everything.
-Kimberly worries about the relationship and reports it to the school; the principal dismisses her allegations also, believing she is just jealous of the attention Amy is getting.
-Meanwhile, Amy is pursued by fellow student and football player, Corey, who has a crush on her.
-He accompanies her to a school festival and they dance together, which Pete sees and he becomes infuriated.
-In front of a crowd of people, he drags Amy away from Corey and drives her out into the middle of nowhere, where he once again convinces her to sleep with him.

-Days later, Amy attempts to end their relationship but Pete wins back her trust, claiming he loves her and is going to leave his wife.
-Norm is later informed about the incident at the festival.
-He angrily confronts Pete, who claims he sees Amy as his own daughter and was merely looking out for her best interests because Corey has a bad reputation with girls.
+Amy alludes to what has been going on with Pete to her friends and Kimberley reports it; the principal dismisses her allegations also, believing she is just jealous of the attention Amy is getting.
+At a school festival, Amy dances with a fellow student, Corey, who had asked her out.
+He had always been interested in Amy but never approached her in the past as she was always around Pete.
+Amy dancing with Corey infuriates Pete.
+He drags her outside and drives her out into the middle of nowhere, where he once again convinces her to sleep with him, claiming he loves her and is going to leave his wife.
+Amy's dad, Norm, is later informed about the incident and angrily confronts Pete, who claims it’s all rumors and that he merely sees Amy as his own daughter and was just looking out for her as Corey has a bad reputation with girls.